![]() |

 |||||||||

 Families of children with special health care needs have a vital role to play in improving systems of care.
-The Family Participation Work Group promotes and supports that role, strengthening partnerships between family members and policymakers at all levels of public and private sector organizations.
-The Work at Hand That initiative served as the foundation for the new Family-Professional Partners Institute, launched with support from the Massachusetts Department of Public Health.
-The Work Group has now turned its focus to outreach.
-Families of children with special health care needs are culturally, racially, ethnically and economically diverse, and the Work Group recognizes the need to reflect diverse family perspectives in its work toward systems improvement.
-The Family Participation Work Group is working to:
+The Family Participation Work Group promoted and supported that role, strengthening partnerships between family members and policymakers at all levels of public and private sector organizations.
+That initiative served as the foundation for the Family-Professional Partners Institute, launched with support from the Massachusetts Department of Public Health.
+The Work Group then turned its focus to outreach.
+Families of children with special health care needs are culturally, racially, ethnically and economically diverse, and the Work Group recognized the need to reflect diverse family perspectives in its work toward systems improvement.
+The History It surveyed parent leadership groups across Massachusetts, along with the agencies and organizations represented in the Consortium, to assess the opportunities for increasing policy partnerships.
+In 2004, the Work Group hosted the final Consortium meeting of the year.
+The meeting featured presentations about different ways family members were already partnering with health care organizations, and a Resource Fair highlighting the breadth and depth of family organizations in the state.
+In 2005, the Work Group piloted the Family Partners Initiative, which became the foundation for the current Family-Professional Partners Institute.

 |